Domssson/DexprOS/README.md

 For now, DexprOS is able to:
 - setup graphics using UEFI Graphics Output Protocol,
 - exit UEFI boot services,
+- set up its own 4-level or 5-level page map,
 - load a working General Descriptor Table and Interrupt Descriptor Table,
 - setup PIC (Programmable Interrupt Controller) and PS/2 controller,
 - handle keyboard input and convert it to unicode characters,